Articles

 Unit trusts are investment vehicles for pooling the money of investors.
 They are a form of managed investment that can include superannuation and rollover funds, insurance bonds and friendly society bonds.
 The essential differences between the different forms of managed investments are their legal and taxation structures.

-What types of investments can be made?
+The types of investments able to be made

 There are hundreds of unit trusts available in Australia today.
 Some only invest in specific types of assets such as: